CCT, Guntur GST Versus Andhra Pradesh Granites Midwest Pvt. Ltd.

 = = = = = = = =

-ication of a specific conveyance can also be carried out by any other officer after obtaining necessary approval of the Chief Commissioner or an officer authorised by him in this behalf.”;
+ed that on receipt of specific information on evasion of tax, physical verification of a specific conveyance can also be carried out by any other officer after obtaining necessary approval of the Commissioner or an officer authorised by him in this behalf.”.

 (v) for rule 138C, the following rule shall be substituted, namely:-

-(2) Where the physical verification of goods being transported on any conveyance has been done during transit at one place within the State or Union territory or in any other State or Union territory, no further physical verification of the said conveyance shall be carried out again in the State or Union territory, unless a specific information relating to evasion of tax is made available subsequently.”;
+(2) Where the physical verification of goods being transported on any conveyance has been done during transit at one place within the State or Union territory or in any other State or Union territory, no further physical verification of the said conveyance shall be carried out again in the State or union territory, unless a specific inform

 = = = = = = = =